Wiebke/TangramGenerator/README.md

 or the area of the tan.

-Additionally, some functions based on multiple tans (but not necessarily a whole tangram) and the outline are defined here:
+Additionally, some functions based on multiple tans (but not necessarily a whole tangram) and an outline are defined here:
 * computation of the outline of multiple tans and all related functions like computation of all segments and points involved or finding the segment with maximum or minimum angle with respect to a given segment
 * computation of the bounding box of multiple tans based on either points or outline
 * containment test for a point within an outline (can also be a tan defined by its points)